 The challenges of chairing a double delegation committee

 As the Chair of a committee, you will be faced with a multitude of challenges throughout the day.
 No matter how hard you’ve prepared and how well you know to ride the flow of a Model UN committee, something will always come up that you didn’t expect.
-Chairs have to know the subject matter being debated, they must know the rules of procedure, they should be able to maintain control of the room, and they need to monitor delegate performance.
+Chairs have to know the subject being debated, they must know the rules of procedure, they should be able to maintain control of the room, and they need to monitor delegate performance.
 In practice, chairing is measuring a simultaneous event in real-time.

 Another challenge that Chairs will run into is figuring out how to evaluate a double delegation committee.
 If the conference you are chairing for allows double delegations, you will find yourself with two delegates for every country.
-Imagine all of the challenges listed above, but now you have double the amount of people in the room.
+Imagine all the challenges listed above, but now you have double the amount of people in the room.
 Depending on the type of committee you are chairing, this can mean quite a lot of people.
 For a small Security Council committee, double delegates mean around 30 people.
 For a large 200 country General Assembly, this could mean up to 400 people.

 If you are going to be the Chair of a double delegate committee, we want to give you the best tips for doing your job well.